Ne m'abandonne pas

-Ne m'abandonne pas (French: Do Not Abandon Me) is a French TV movie directed by Xavier Durringer, which was broadcast on 3 February 2016 on France 2.
+Ne m'abandonne pas (French for Don't Leave Me) is a French TV movie directed by Xavier Durringer, which was broadcast on 3 February 2016 on France 2.
 The film deals with the topic of young French Muslims who are radicalized and encouraged to go to Syria to join the civil war.

 Synopsis

 A French woman experiences her worst nightmare when she discovers that her 17-year-old daughter has been radicalized and plans to travel to Syria to meet her new husband, a jihadist she met online.
 In order to prevent this, the mother decides to completely isolate her daughter.